 In February 2021, we issued an aggregate principal amount of \$3.5 billion senior unsecured notes that mature on March 1, 2027 (the "2027 Senior Unsecured Notes").
 The 2027 Senior Unsecured Notes bear interest at a rate of 5.8% per year.
-The 2027 Senior Unsecured Notes are guaranteed by Carnival plc and the same subsidiaries of Carnival Corporation & plc that guarantee the 2023 Secured Notes, 2026 Secured Notes, 2027 Senior Unsecured Notes and 2026 Senior Unsecured Notes, and are unsecured.
-The indenture governing the 2027 Senior Unsecured Notes and, except for the unsecured nature of the 2027 Senior Unsecured Notes, 2026 Secured Notes, the indentures governing the 2023 Secured Notes, 2026 Secured Notes and, except for the unsecured nature of the 2027 Senior Unsecured Notes, 2026 Secured Notes, and the credit agreement governing the 2025 Secured Term Loan.
+The 2027 Senior Unsecured Notes are guaranteed by Carnival plc and the same subsidiaries of Carnival Corporation & plc that guarantee the 2023 Secured Notes, 2026 Secured Notes, 2027 Senior Secured Notes and 2026 Senior Unsecured Notes, and are unsecured.
+The indenture governing the 2027 Senior Unsecured Notes contains covenants that are substantially similar to the covenants in the indentures governing the 2026 Senior Unsecured Notes and, except for the unsecured nature of the 2027 Senior Unsecured Notes, the indentures governing the 2023 Secured Notes, 2026 Secured Notes and 2027 Secured Notes and the credit agreement governing the 2025 Secured Term Loan.
 These covenants are subject to a number of important limitations and exceptions.